tarunngusain08/Software-Engineering-In-Depth/Caching/ReadWriteBehind/Kafka/readme.md

 <img width="330" alt="Screenshot 2024-12-28 at 3 16 13 PM" src="https://github.com/user-attachments/assets/32f9bae6-afdb-49f5-9656-ad040ccab812" />

 ### 2. Automation Script to Send 10 Requests/Second
-- An automation script was written to simulate traffic by sending 10 requests per second to the `write-through` endpoint.
+- An automation script was written to simulate traffic by sending 10 requests per second to the `write-behind` endpoint.
 - The requests were sent using randomly generated data, and each request was directed to the Kafka topic.
 - This scenario was run for 4-5 minutes with only **1 consumer**.
 - The topic had **6 partitions**, and the consumer was able to process the incoming data at a reasonable rate.